Reading time: 23 minutes

 Any philosopher worth their salt has these two basic questions to understand and answer:

-• What should we ideally aim for in this life?
+- What should a person ideally aim for in their life?

 The Stoic philosophers held the answer to both questions is virtue — in thoughts, actions, and attitudes.

-We who aren’t philosophers, at some point, wonder if we lived a life that we’re proud of and can live the same life without changing a thing.
+We, who aren’t career philosophers, wonder at some point if we lived a life we’re proud of?
+And, can we live the same life without changing a thing?

 Stoicism, an ancient yet modern philosophy, revolves around the four cardinal virtues of wisdom, justice, courage, and moderation.
 Embracing them in our daily lives, we can have a life without regrets.

-[Find the PDF of the four Stoic virtues here – and make your life more peaceful and purposeful.]
+[Download the PDF of the four Stoic virtues, and make your life more peaceful and purposeful.]

 Cicero, Cicero, one of the most renowned orators of ancient Rome, explains the four cardinal virtues thus: